 The pricing of oil and natural gas sales is primarily determined by supply and demand in the marketplace and can fluctuate considerably.
-As a royalty owner, we have extremely limited access to timely information, involvement, and operational control over the volumes of oil and natural gas produced and sold and the terms and conditions on which such volumes are marketed and sold.
+As a royalty owner and non-operator, we have extremely limited access to timely information, involvement, and operational control over the volumes of oil and natural gas produced and sold and the terms and conditions on which such volumes are marketed and sold.

-The operating partnership sells most of its natural gas production to Williams Power Company, Inc. on a daily market price basis through October 2007.
+Since 2004 the operating partnership has sold most of its natural gas production to Williams Power Company, Inc. on a daily market price basis using a yearly contract that will continue through October 2008.
 The operating partnership frequently reviews alternative gas purchasers.
-We believe that the loss of Williams Power by the operating partnership or the loss of any single customer would not have a material adverse effect on us.
+We believe that the loss of Williams Power by the operating partnership or the loss of any single customer would not have a material adverse effect on us due to alternative purchasers.